Ben Utecht: Singing career

 Following his fifth concussion, Utecht ended his football career to focus on a second career in music.
 He maintained an interest in performing throughout high school, college and his professional football career and had intended to pursue a musical career after football.
 Utecht has recorded several albums including a Christmas album for which he was nominated for a 2012 Dove Award.
 He also went on tour in January 2012 and was featured on the cover of the March/April 2012 issue of Making Music Magazine.

 Personal life

 The son of a Methodist Minister, Utecht recorded an Inspirational music album, released on May 5, 2009, on Sandi Patty's Stylos label.

 His wife, Karyn (Stordahl) of Owatonna, Minnesota, also attended the University of Minnesota and was Miss Minnesota, 2005.
 Ben and Karyn are parents to four daughters.

 Traumatic brain injury

 Utecht, who suffered five known concussions during his football career, was already experiencing memory loss by late 2011, when he was 30 years old.
 Utecht released his single "You Will Always Be My Girls" in 2014 dedicated to his family in form of a letter to his wife Karyn and his daughters, as Utecht fears that one day that his brain injuries will lead him to not know them.

 Other media

-Utecht also wrote the book Counting the Days Until My Mind Slips Away.
+Utecht also wrote the book Counting the Days While My Mind Slips Away.